Prospective graduate students

 - Nearby: Flagstaff is a destination in to itself, but also located nearby other places of interest, like being within a two-hour drive to Phoenix, Arizona and a three-and-a-half hour drive to Las Vegas, Nevada.

 Admission into all of our graduate programs is competitive and there are no specific grades or exam scores that guarantee admission.
-The entire admissions process is based on a complete graduate studies application that contains all necessary information—the online application will guide you through most necessary information.
+The admissions process is based on a complete graduate studies application that contains all necessary information—the application is found online.

 For all prospective students without an NAU degree, we require GRE exam scores as part of the applications process.
-International students must also provide officially-reported TOEFL or IELTS scores.
-Students applying must request that ETS or IELTS officially report exam scores to NAU–we do not accept or consider GRE/TOEFL/IELTS scores reported to us unofficially directly by the applying student.
+International students must who have not completed previous degrees with instruction in English must also provide officially-reported TOEFL or IELTS scores.
+Students applying must request that ETS, TOEFL, or IELTS officially report exam scores to NAU–we do not accept or consider GRE/TOEFL/IELTS scores reported to us unofficially directly by the applying student.

 All applicants to any graduate program at Northern Arizona University must fulfill general admission requirements.